 - 1. In the Monitor Resource Definitions list, click Add. - 2.
-In the Monitor Resource Definition dialog box, the first monitor resource information is created by default when the cluster name is defined.
-Select the monitor resource type disk monitor in the Type box, and enter the monitor resource name raww2 in the Name box.
+In the Monitor Resource Definition dialog box, select the monitor resource type (disk monitor) in the Type box, and enter the monitor resource name (diskw2)in the Name box.
 Click Next. - 3.
 Configure the monitor settings.
 Click Server. - 4.
 Select the Select radio button.
 Select server3 on Available Servers.
 Confirm that server3 is added to Servers that can run the Group.
 Click OK. - 5.
 In the Monitor Resource Definition window, click Next. - 6.
-Enter Method (READ(RAW)), Monitor Target(/dev/sdc1) and Monitor Target Raw Device Name (/dev/raw/raw2).
+Enter Method (READ (O DIRECT)) and Monitor Target(/dev/sdb1).
 Click Next. - 7.
 Set Recovery Target.
 Click Browse. - 8.
 Select LocalServer on the tree view being displayed, and click OK.
-LocalServer is set to Recovery Target. - Select Stop the cluster service and shut down OS in the Final Action box, and click Finish.
+LocalServer is set to Recovery Target. - 9.
+Select Stop the cluster service and shut down OS in the Final Action box, and click Finish.